 2.8 Time coverage

-Data are available according to ESA2010-principles from 1971 and onward.
+Data are available according to ESA2010-principles from 1971 and 1999 for yearly and quarterly figures, respectively.

 2.9 Base period

 Not relevant for these statistics.

 2.10 Unit of measure

-Items in the statistics are in 1,000,000 DKK and shown in current prices.
+Items in the statistics are in mill.
+DKK and shown in current prices.

 2.11 Reference period

-The statistics contain provisional accounts data for the previous financial year and already published data for the previous financial years, which have been subjected to additional processing.
-The statistics thus contain both provisional and final data.
+Year and quarter.

-2.12 Frequency of dissemination
+2.12 Frequency of dissemination Yearly and quarterly.

-Annual statistics publications twice a year.